Electric Bike Motor Stators

 Iron loss happens in two ways: hysteresis loss and eddy current loss.
 Silicon steel reduces this energy loss by:

-• Adding Silicon: Silicon boosts resistance, helping reduce eddy current loss.
+• Adding Silicon: Silicon boosts resistance, helping reduce eddy current loss in motor stators.

-• Thin Sheets: Silicon steel is made into very thin sheets (0.2–0.5mm), further minimizing energy loss from eddy currents.
+• Thin Sheets: Silicon steel is made into very thin sheets (0.2–0.5mm), further minimizing energy loss from eddy currents, which is crucial for the efficiency of electric bike motors.
+The core material in the stator helps maximize energy conservation, improving overall motor efficiency.

 Quick Motor Response with Low Coercivity